rtrwalker/geotecha/docs/journal_article_code/journal_article_code.rst

 There are also many implementations of other people's research papers in geotecha.
-These are not listed below but can be found by looking throug the api docs.
-Many are related to soil consolidaton applications.
+These are not listed below but can be found by looking through the api docs.
+Many are related to soil consolidation applications.

  - **Walker, R.T.R. and Indraratna, B, (in press 2018ish) "Moving loads on